 Fire Hall No. 1 was designed in collaboration with the fire fighters and the community to produce a building with a great design for both training and office space.

 The resulting building is a post-disaster facility and caters to a wide range of functions, all under one roof.
 Equipment support consists of gear and tool storage, and apparatus bags.
 Fire fighter support encompasses kitchens, a training tower, day training room and gender equal rest areas, lockers/showers, and universal washrooms.
 The Public Training room doubles as a disaster response centre in case of emergencies.

-In keeping with the Maple Ridge commitment of environmental responsibility, the project is currently registered with the CaGBC and the documentation for LEED™ submission is underway.
+In keeping with the Maple Ridge commitment of environmental responsibility, the project is LEED™ Gold certified.

 - Minimized use of new materials and maximized reuse of the existing building shell and asphalted areas.

 - Mechanical systems designed to be both innovative and efficient—controlled and monitored by a Building Automation System, restricting use to occupied areas and ensuring optimal functioning.

 - Closed loop geothermal system designed to meet the bulk of the heating and cooling requirements, ensuring lower off-gassing into the environment during operation and a low carbon footprint.

 - Electrical lighting fixtures that are energy efficient with occupancy sensors.